alevyinroc/Presentations/Developers - Let's be Friends/outline.md

   * The more "correct" the data types are, the less likely bad data will be
   * Think of types as an additional constraint
     * Good data type choices = more efficient
+	    * Proper data types can be indexed better
+	    * varchar(ridiculous) can cause huge memory grants
     * Store your dates as dates
     * Store phone numbers & ZIP codes as strings
     * Limit the size of text fields